 Divi Learndash Kit Lesson Example

-Here’s a standard lesson layout with video.
+Here’s a standard lesson layout with a video.

 I recreated the layout using Divi modules.
 I added the video to a video module, added a post title without meta under the video, added user course points, and added a profile that will display other courses the user is enrolled in.
 I kept the sidebar and didn’t add a header.